Vote Yes On s. 725

-South Metro Fire Rescue Professional 911 Dispatchers are asking for a YES vote on H.R.
-6319 & S. 3556 to recognize 911 Dispatchers as First Responders
+South Metro Fire Rescue Professional 911 Dispatchers are asking for a YES vote on S 725 (Enhancing First Response Act) to reclassify 911 Dispatchers as a protective service occupation.

 Do You Have What It Takes?
 Seconds, just mere seconds...
 Would you answer the call?